dolio/temple-tools/craft-dat/README.md

 ## Info

 This is an implementation of a quick-and-dirty extractor/creator for Troika DAT files.
-It has three modes, `list`, `disjoin` and `fabricate`.
+It has three modes, `discern`, `disjoin` and `fabricate`.

-The `list` mode simply lists the files stored in a DAT archive, showing the directories/files that _would_ be created in disjoin mode.
+The `discern` mode simply lists the files stored in a DAT archive, showing the directories/files that _would_ be created in disjoin mode.
 Whether or not a stored file is compressed is also indicated.
 Usage is:

-  > craft-dat list FILE
+  > craft-dat discern FILE

 The `disjoin` mode actually extracts the entire contents of the archive.
 Usage is:

   > craft-dat disjoin FILE

 An optional `-d` argument specifies a directory to extract the files to.
-This works both in `list` and `disjoin` mode, with the former showing the locations of the files that will be created including the directory.
+This works both in `discern` and `disjoin` mode, with the former showing the locations of the files that will be created including the directory.

 The `fabricate` mode is for creating archives.
 It takes a directory as an